 Construction of the LTC facility began in 1956 (BWXT History, 1994).
 Work at the LTC location primarily involved reactor research, fuel testing, and hot cell work (BWXT History, 2008).
 The LTC is comprised of four main buildings (A, B, C, and D) and several support building and areas (e.g., Liquid Waste Disposal, Building J, silos).
 Building A was the reactor building.
 Reactors were in operation from 1957 through 1983 (Reactor CX-1 began operation in 1957; Reactors CX10, CX-19, CX-12, and R-47 began operations in 1958).
 All reactors were decommissioned by 1986.
 Building B was constructed in the 1960s and housed offices, the hot cells, and a laboratory that provided sample analysis for all the radiological facilities.
 Building B is currently in operation.
 Building C served mainly as a fuel-processing test facility and was in service from 1962 until it was decommissioned in 1983.
 Building D mainly provided administrative support and an X-ray facility.
-In the information available to NIOSH, the only evidence of LTC directly performing weapons-related work are indications that the analytical laboratory provided sample analysis services for the BWXT NNFD facility (Personal Communication, 2010a).
-LTC laboratories included the Plutonium Development Lab (PDL), the Nuclear Development Center (NDC), and the Criticality Experiment Lab (CEL) (BWXT History, 2008).
+In the information available to NIOSH, the only evidence of LTC directly performing weapons-related work is indications that LTC analytical laboratories included the Plutonium Development Lab (PDL), the Nuclear Development Center (NDC), and the Criticality Experiment Lab (CEL) (BWXT History, 2008).